Beatrice Cenci: Life

 Eventually, his absence was noticed, and the papal police investigated.
 Beatrice's lover was tortured and died without revealing the truth.
 Meanwhile, a family friend who was aware of the murder ordered the killing of the second vassal to avoid any risk.
 Nonetheless, the plot was discovered, and the four members of the Cenci family were arrested, found guilty, and sentenced to death.
+The investigation into Francesco Cenci's death revealed key details, such as the involvement of Marzio Floriani and Olimpio Calvetti, and the initial attempt to stage the murder as an accident.
+This led to intense judicial scrutiny, including the torture and forced confessions of the accused under Pope Clement VIII's directive, highlighting the era's harsh judicial practices.

 Knowing the reasons for the murder, the common people of Rome protested against the tribunal's decision, obtaining a short postponement of the execution.
 Pope Clement VIII, however, fearing a spate of familial murders (the Countess of Santa Croce had recently been murdered by her son for financial gain), showed no mercy.

 At dawn on 11 September 1599, they were taken to Sant'Angelo Bridge, where the scaffold was usually built.
 In the cart to the scaffold, Giacomo was subjected to continual torture.
 On reaching the scaffold, his head was smashed with a mallet.
 His corpse was then quartered.
 The public spectacle continued with the executions of Lucrezia and then Beatrice.
-Both took their turns on the block to be beheaded with a small axe.
+Each took her turn on the block to be beheaded with a small axe.
 Only the 12-year-old Bernardo was spared, but he was led to the scaffold and forced to witness the execution of his relatives before returning to prison and having his properties confiscated (to be given to the Pope's own family).
 It was decreed that Bernardo should then become a galley slave for the remainder of his life.
 However, he was released a year later.
 Beatrice was buried in the church of San Pietro in Montorio.